 The second stage of selection was to select neighborhoods within PSUs.
-These selections are called Secondary Sampling Units (SSUs or segments) and are composed of one or more Census blocks with a minimum measure of size equal to 50.
-The minimum size requirement insures that within-SSU samples would be large enough to support efficient travel.
+These selections are called Secondary Sampling Units (SSUs or segments) and are composed of one or more Census Blocks with a minimum measure of size equal to 50.
+The minimum size requirement ensures that within-SSU samples are large enough to support efficient travel by interviewers.
 SSUs were selected with PPS.
 The measures of size for these PPS selections are weighted measures of size such that SSUs with larger non-Hispanic black and Hispanic populations receive higher probabilities of selection.